khanna98/Neighbourhood-Map/README.md

 # Neighborhood Map

-This is the second project of the Full Stack Nano Degree II by Udacity.
+This is the last project of the Front-end Nanodgree II
 ---

 ### Frameworks/APIs used: